stuyod01/edk2-test/uefi-sct/Doc/UEFI-SCT-Case-Spec/SCT_Secure_Boot.md

 - ImageCert9
 - EFI\_CERT\_SHA256\_GUID(TestImage10)

 The test infrastructure must transition the firmware to User Mode with SecureBoot=1 to run these test cases.
+This must be done with the follwing steps:
+- Verify SetupMode=1
+- Use SetVariable() to initialize PK,KEK,db,dbx to test certificates
+- Verify SetupMode=0
+- Reboot the system
+- Verify SetupMode=0, SecureBoot=1 (User Mode)

+After the tests are complete the test infrastructure must
+- Clear PK to return to Setup Mode, clear KEK,db,dbx

 | **Number** | **GUID** | **Assertion** | **Test Description** |
 | --- | --- | --- | --- |